More than 500 WNY healthcare workers terminated for being unvaccinated

-BUFFALO, NY (WIVB) Time has run out for hundreds of local healthcare employees who were not comfortable getting the Covid vaccination.
+BUFFALO, N.Y.
+(WIVB) — Time has run out for hundreds of local healthcare employees who were not comfortable getting the COVID-19 vaccination.

 After a series of medical and religious exemption deadlines this fall, the final numbers are out , Kaleida Health has terminated 200 employees for refusal to get a Covid shot.
 Catholic Health is sending termination letters on Tuesday to 2% of it’s workforce for the same reason, and the state’s mandate for all healthcare workers to be vaccinated resulted in 106 employees being terminated at ECMC, or about 3% of its workforce.
 Niagara Falls Memorial medical center lost 40 employees.